 Execution happens when you are actually working on items and moving them to different steps and stages in the workflow.

-Project Management can be overwhelming, but hopefully you feel a bit more able to tackle the job now that you understand the stages of project management.
+Project Management can be overwhelming, but hopefully, you feel a bit more able to tackle the job now that you understand the stages of project management.
 A well-designed project management tool can help you execute well through all the project management phases.
-If you need a smart, intuitive suite of tools to take your project management to the next level, take a free trial of Kissflow.
+If you need a smart, intuitive suite of tools to take your project management to the next level, try Kissflow Projects for free.